vtu4869/Hangman/README.md

 The user is given 10 tries to guess the word, and if the user does not get the word within 10 tries, we reveal what the answer was

-Next time: will implement different difficulty to challenge the users but will provide more turns the harder the word is
+Update: implemented the difficulties of hangmen, the game is completed for now.